project-chip/connectedhomeip/src/controller/python/README.md

 ### `resolve <fabric_id> <node_id>`

-Resolve DNS-SD name corresponding with the given fabric and node IDs and update address of the node in the device controller.
+Resolve DNS-SD name corresponding with the given fabric and Node IDs and update address of the node in the device controller:

 ```
 chip-device-ctrl > resolve 5544332211 1234